jesseechan/AWS/README.md

 [Amazon Glue](https://aws.amazon.com/glue/) is an ETL service used to transform, prepare, and clean data.
 It is used for data analytics, machine learning, and application development.

 [Amazon Redshift](https://aws.amazon.com/redshift/) offers fast, simple, cost-effective data warehousing.
-You can use the powerful SQL analytic capabilities to generate insight across the data.
+You can use the powerful SQL analytic capabilities to generate insights across the data.